 BCS 208: Introduction to Networks

-This course introduces the architectures, models, protocols, and networking elements that connect users, devices, applications and data through the internet and across modern computer networks - including IP addressing (IPv4 and IPv6) and Ethernet fundamentals.
-By the end of the course, students can build simple local area networks (LANs) that integrate IP addressing schemes, foundational network security, perform basic configurations for routers and switches and implement IP addressing schemes.
+This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
+The principles and structure of IPv4 and IPv6 addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
+By the end of the course, students will be able to build simple LAN’s, perform basic configurations for routers and switches, and implement IP addressing schemes.
 The laboratory component of this course will give the students hands-on experience configuring equipment needed to build a LAN.
-Credits: 3
+Prerequisite(s): Sophomore status

 Prerequisite